+Make sure to taste the curry regularly you can add more spices if you need to.
 If you have time, let it simmer for several hours on a very low heat, stirring occasionally and top up with water if it gets too thick.
 Adding the sugar takes away the bitterness of the spices, you can add more or omit this to your taste.

+Ghee is a clarified butter which is used in traditional Indian cooking.
+It is now widely available either from your supermarket or from a local Indian shop.
 I insist that you should try to find the vegetable or butter ghee for your curry.
 I have tried with and without.
 The difference in taste is huge, it gives a very authentic and rich flavour.
 Of course for a dairy free alternative, you can use vegetable oil instead.

 I prefer to leave the cardamom pods and bay leaves in the curry.
 It adds to the flavour and can easily be removed before serving if you wish.
 Although you can eat the cardamom pods as they soften with cooking, the bay leaves are not pleasant to chew.